 6) Sales Goal by Day - Enter Sales Goals by Day for the Location

-7) Labor % Goal by Day - Enter the Labor Percentage Goals by Day for the Location
+7) Labor % Goal by Day - Enter the Labor Percentage Goals by Day for the Location.
+Can also be set on the Department record

 Each Location can have separate and distinct Day Parts.
 Create and manage Day Parts on the Day Parts tab.
 Click here for more information on Day Parts